DeepakSridhar/Deep-Learning-Udacity/README.md

 # Deep-Learning-Udacity
-This repository contains the programming assignments for Deep Learning specialization course by Udacity
+This repository contains the programming assignments for Deep Learning advanced course by Udacity